waynodiablo/Oystercard/individual_challenges/README.md

 Each day, you'll work solo to complete a different technical challenge.
 We'll also do quick code reviews and retros on each tech test.

+You'll also come up with ideas for final projects and your coach will announce your final projects teams.

 ### Processes

 Focus on your process - each day should be a practice not just of that new problem, but problem solving in general.